leegmoore/bubbletea-ts/.port-plan/progress-log.md

   - Translated the new cases into `packages/tests/src/program/tea.test.ts`, verifying they failed prior to implementation so the Vitest suite continued driving the TypeScript work.
   - Implemented richer formatter helpers (`formatDetailedValue`, `formatUnicodeValue`, updated `%p` handling) so `%#v` slices render as Go-style literals and `%U`/`%#U` emit `U+` code points; re-ran `pnpm test` (90 specs) and `go test ./...` to confirm everything passes.
 - **What’s Next (priority order):**
-  1. Map the remaining structured logging scenarios (multi-process logfiles, Windows stderr fan-out) so the logging adapters can be finalized under test.
-  2. Outline the Windows-focused runtime validation strategy (renderer/logging) once the logging specs land, feeding into a cross-platform CI plan.
   3. Continue broadening the `%#v` coverage toward structs/maps and `%p` edge cases so the formatter reaches parity beyond slices/numeric pointers.
 - **Blockers/Risks:**
   - The new `%#v` heuristics currently cover slices/arrays and shallow objects but still need deeper parity for maps/structs; additional specs will be required before touching other formatter paths.
-  - Structured logging remains the largest unknown for Windows—without those specs we can’t validate multi-writer fan-out or stderr mirroring on that platform.

 ## 2025-11-14 (Session 17)
 - **Session Goals:** Port the outstanding `Program.Println/Printf` coverage (Go → Vitest) and wire equivalent runtime helpers so public print APIs remain specified before further runtime work.